Elcherneske/TDWorkflow/README.md

 There are two ways to use the TDWorkflow pipeline:

-1. **Download the Release**: You can directly download the `.zip` package from the releases section.
-After downloading, extract the contents and run the `main.exe` file to start the application.
+1. **Download the installer and install**: You can directly download the `.exe` installer from the releases section.
+Double click to install the software.
+After installing, run the `main.exe` file to start the application.

 2. **Clone the Repository for Development**: If you want to further develop or modify the project, you can clone the repository using Git.
 Run the following commands in your terminal: